Exceptional Minds: Background

-The first major project for Exceptional Minds (EM) was the end title sequence for Judy Moody and the Not Bummer Summer.
-In addition, EM students have also worked on post-production visual effects for films such as American Hustle (rotoscoping), Lawless (end credits), and Dawn of the Planet of the Apes (VFX roto work in stereo).
+The first major project for Exceptional Minds was the end title sequence for Judy Moody and the Not Bummer Summer.
+In addition, EM graduate artists have also worked on post-production visual effects for films such as American Hustle (rotoscoping), Lawless (end credits), and Dawn of the Planet of the Apes (VFX roto work in stereo).

 In September 2013, University of Southern California doctoral student Laura Cechanowicz released her documentary about EM titled Exceptional Minds in Transition for the USC School of Cinematic Arts video-based website, "Interacting with Autism".
 Later, in 2014, EM partnered with Sesame Street in an initiative that will spread "autism acceptance".